-CAROL SMITH Obituary (2020) - The Beaver County Times
+Carol Smith Obituary (2020) - The Beaver County Times

 She was the daughter of the late Joseph and Helen Postal, and was also preceded in death by her sisters, Joannie Anderson and Mary Farinacci, and her son-in-law, Frank J. Ulanowski.

-Friends will be received from 11 a.m. until the time of service at 1 p.m. at TATALOVICH FUNERAL HOME AND CREMATION SERVICES, INC., CENTER TOWNSHIP, 3475 Brodhead Road, Monaca, PA.
+A service was held Saturday at TATALOVICH FUNERAL HOME AND CREMATION SERVICES, INC., CENTER TOWNSHIP, 3475 Brodhead Road, Monaca, PA.
 15061, with Rev. Mike Sourwine, officiating.

 The family would like to thank the staff of Elmcroft Assisted Living and Gateway Hospice for all their love and support, especially Katrina and Judy.